grosser/s3gb/Readme.md

 Then:

- - create the bucket using e.g. S3Fox
+ - create the bucket using e.g. S3Fox AND add a .git folder to it
  - `sudo s3gb --install` to install dependencies for your chosen strategy
  - `s3gb --backup`